Pipbytes/Quantitative-Trading-Strategy-with-with-K-Means-Clustering/README.md

     - Non-stationary features.
     - Features with correlations above 0.7.

-3.Data Splitting and Scaling:
+3. Data Splitting and Scaling:
     - Split the data into training and testing sets.
     - Applied scaling to normalize feature distributions.

 4. Clustering:
     - Used K-Means clustering to find optimal clusters in the dataset.
     - Determined the number of clusters using the Elbow Method.

 5. Signal Generation:
     - Generated trading signals based on cluster labels and 15-period future returns.

-6. Strategy Evaluation:
+7. Strategy Evaluation:
     - Computed strategy profitability.
     - Presented detailed trade-wise Profit and Loss (P&L) analysis.